clobrano/clobrano.github.io/_posts/blog/2020-08-17-coloring-api-part1.md

 ## Disclaimer

-There's some clear resistance in doing this, but for what I could understand not for the feature itself, which is what I'd like to provide.
+There's some clear external resistance in doing this, but for what I could understand not for the feature itself, which is what I'd like to provide.

 As part of the Yaru team, I understood that the bugs we're facing lately will be very hard to fix the old way, also considering the rapid development of some new cool gtk features[^libhandy], and whatever some people might think, nobody likes to ship apps with visual defects.
 However, I think it is right for App developers, as well as for Distributions, to show their brand somehow.